Conservation Projects & Programs

 The Water Quality Monitoring program engages volunteers in regular testing of lakes and streams to assess ecosystem health and safety for recreational use.
 Participants gather water samples to analyze parameters like clarity, nutrients, and contaminants.
 The data helps identify trends, inform conservation efforts, and guide land and water management decisions.
 It’s a hands-on way for community members to contribute to protecting and improving local water bodies.

-Bluebird Box Trail
+Bluebird Box Monitoring Program

 The Eastern Bluebird Trail is a partnership with Algoma University to support cavity-nesting birds in the Desbarats area.
-Fifty nest boxes were installed on nature preserves and private properties and are monitored throughout the breeding season.
+Fifty nest boxes were initially installed on both our nature preserves and private properties and are monitored throughout the breeding season.
 Eastern Bluebirds, Tree Swallows, Northern House Wrens, and Black-capped Chickadees have all successfully used the boxes.
 Volunteers are needed each year to help monitor and maintain the trail.

-Trail Camera Project
+Trail Camera Program

 Desbarats Christmas Bird Count